 In addition to their annual base salaries, Messrs.
-S. Brown, K. Brown and Harder have been awarded cash bonuses of \$450,000, \$250,000 and \$100,000, respectively, subject to forfeiture if certain deadlines for registration and listing of the shares of our common stock are not met.
-Specifically, Messrs.
-S. Brown, K. Brown and Harder have agreed to forfeit (a) \$180,000, \$100,000 and \$40,000, respectively, if the Company has not filed a resale registration statement for the shares of our common stock, including shares of our common stock issued by stock dividend, stock distribution, stock split or otherwise at the time of such filing, by May 15, 2020 and (b) \$270,000, \$150,000 and \$60,000, respectively, if such resale registration statement is not declared effective and the shares of our common stock are not listed and trading on a national securities exchange by December 31, 2020.
+S. Brown, K. Brown and Harder are entitled to cash bonuses of \$180,000, \$100,000 and \$40,000, respectively, and an additional \$270,000, \$150,000 and \$60,000, which are subject to forfeiture if the deadline for registration and listing of the shares of our common stock is not met.
 See "- NEO Agreements."
 The NEOs will also be eligible to receive additional discretionary annual cash bonuses as may be declared from time to time by the Compensation Committee, which bonuses will be based on company performance, individualized performance and other metrics.